rickhull/lager/README.md

       extend Lager
       log_to $stdout, :debug  # sets up @lager at the class layer

-Now let's calm things down:
+Let's calm things down a bit, shall we?

     Foo.log_level :warn
     Foo.new.do_something_complicated